besco/letsenc_cpanel/README.md

 # letsenc_cpanel
-Script for automatic create lets encrypt certs and configs for cpanel's apache
+Script for automatic creation let's encrypt certs and configs for cpanel's apache